micz/wp-500px-jsgallery/readme.txt

 == Changelog ==

 = 1.0.2 =
-* Added z-index to prev/next navigation controls.
+* Added css z-index to prev/next navigation controls that were not clickable.

 = 1.0.1 =
 * Better installing instruction and descriptions.